NgKhai/NgKhai/README.md

 ## About Me 🤔

 Hey!
-I'm **Khải**, a software developer who gets genuinely excited about turning ideas into reality through code.
+I'm **Nguyễn Khải**, a software developer who gets genuinely excited about turning ideas into reality through code.
 When I'm not debugging at 2 AM (we've all been there), you'll find me:

 - 🔭 Building **mobile apps** that people actually want to use
 - 🎮 Creating **games** because who doesn't love a good challenge?